pinkpong111/instability-dynamics-multi-agent/README.md

                                  [if aligned]──► Stable attractor
 ```

 The cycle runs continuously.
 The system perpetually reclassifies signals between noise and vector without requiring external intervention.
-At the limit, classification decisions can be interpreted as attracting- or distracting-dominant operations — connecting this cycle to the four-type data classification described in Network Architecture Theory.
+At the limit, routing-relevant classification decisions can be interpreted as attracting- or distracting-dominant operations — connecting this cycle to the four-type data classification described in Network Architecture Theory.

 > Attracting builds structure from randomness.
 > Distracting dissolves misaligned structure back into randomness.